pimoroni/displayotron/python/examples/README.md

 In order for radio.py to detect the current playing feed, you'll need to use the final feed ( that you get redirected to in VLC ).

+If you have an existing instance of VLC running, radio.py will try to connect to it.
+You can start VLC with the bash script ( also used in radio.py ):

+    sudo ./vlc.sh

+The remote utilities playstream and playshoutcast will work even if radio.py isn't running.

 menu.py
 ------